lbormann/darts-caller/README.md

 ### I don't like voice-pack X

+There are two ways to ban a voice-pack.
+Option 1) Delete ALL files of voice-pack-folder.
+Option 2) use [autodarts-voice](https://github.com/lbormann/autodarts-voice) to ban the the current caller when active.
-Just delete ALL files of disliked voice-pack-folder.
-After that done, the application either won't download files again nor it will try to use these voice-pack anymore.
+Both options forcing the application to either download files again nor using a voice-pack anymore.

 ### App starts and stops immediately?!